Hmc-1209/Todo_taskAPP_deploy/API/Design/Task.md

 >]
 >###### Exception handle:
 >User not found -> User with corresponding id does not exist.(404)
 >Creator not match -> Access denied.
-You are not allowed to read other user's tasks.
+You are not allowed to read other user's tasks.(403)

 >##### GET - /task/repo_id/{repo_id}
 >###### Read all tasks by repo id.